fishforwish/fgc/notes.md

 ---------------------------------------------------------------------
 July 14:
-+ The higher the score of gender attitude (att), the less awareness of gender equality.
+* The higher the score of gender attitude (att), the less awareness of gender equality.
 For example:
-+ V744E: Wife beating justified if she burns the food
++ V744E- Wife beating justified if she burns the food:
 + Categories/score: No/0, Yes/2, Don't know/1
-+ On the other hand, the higher the score of fgc benefit, the more benefits seen of fgc
+* On the other hand, the higher the score of fgc benefit, the more benefits seen of fgc
-+ Circumcision benefits: social acceptance
++ Circumcision benefits - social acceptance:
 + Categories/score: No/0, Yes/1

 ----------------------------------------------------------------------